Working with a Certified Financial Planner

 If you’re interested in working with a Certified Financial Planner, the most important thing is finding someone you relate to and can trust.

 Always listen to your gut when deciding whether or not to work with a potential financial planner.
 Remember, they work for you and should always operate in your best interest.
 Make sure you find someone who values you as a client and treats you with respect.

 Don’t be afraid to ask questions.
 A good financial planner will take the time to explain your options to you, so that you can make better decisions for your future.

 - In-person, fee-only financial planning in the tri-state area.

-- Virtual financial planning via Skype for those who are not located nearby.
+- Virtual financial planning via Google Hangouts or Skype for those who are not located nearby.

 - Spread the wealth.
 Coordinate a financial seminar for your workplace or next community event.

 For starters, I only work with clients who are truly ready to make a difference in their financial lives.
 Think of me as a personal trainer for your finances.

-The whole point of financial planning is to reduce money-related stress.
+Everyone, no matter how successful or wealthy, experiences money-related stress.
+The whole point of financial planning is to eliminate that stress so you can feel confident with the decisions you’re making.
 With a little bit of effort up front, you can put your finances on auto-pilot and enjoy the ride until your next big life event gives you reason to revisit your plan.